miareko/geo-geometry-tools/README.md

-# geojson-with-google-s2
+# geojson-s2-tools
-parse geojson and use with google s2
+parse geojson and apply to google s2

+### geojson-parser
+parse geojson to GeoJsonObject

+### geojson-s2
+generate S2Point or S2Region from GeoJson